 - Interpret your statement in ways you did not intend

-What Can I Do Instead of Giving a Statement?
+What Can I Do Instead of Giving a Statement to a Claims Adjuster?

 When the at-fault insurance company contacts you seeking a recorded statement, you may not want to respond until you have consulted a lawyer.
-Many law firms allow prospective clients to call and receive a free case review.
+Many law firms allow prospective clients to call and receive a free legal consultation.
 This practice makes it easy to learn more about your rights when speaking with insurance companies.

 An attorney can help you deal with the liable party’s insurance company by:

-- Always speaking to it on your behalf
+- Always speaking to the claims adjuster on your behalf

 - Contacting you with any settlement offers the insurer makes